-- 3435 - 27.
-Section 7 of P.L.2011, c.176 (C.18A:36C-7) is amended to read as follows: - 38 7. a.
-Notwithstanding that a renaissance school project shall be - 39 constructed, controlled, operated, and managed by a nonprofit - 40 entity, except that the New Jersey Schools Development Authority - 41 may undertake a school facilities project on behalf of a renaissance - 42 school project pursuant to section 5 of P.L., c.
-(C. - 43 (pending before the Legislature as this bill), and not the local board - of education, it shall be a public school.
-However nothing contained - 45 herein shall restrict a for-profit entity from constructing a - renaissance school project, or a renaissance school project from being located on land owned by a for-profit entity.
-Further, the - 48 renaissance school project shall be authorized to retain any business
+- 1 [27.
+Section 7 of P.L.2011, c.176 (C.18A:36C-7) is amended to read as follows: - 7. a.
+Notwithstanding that a renaissance school project shall be constructed, controlled, operated, and managed by a nonprofit entity, except that the New Jersey Schools Development Authority may undertake a school facilities project on behalf of a renaissance school project pursuant to section 5 of P.L. , c.
+(C. (pending before the Legislature as this bill), and not the local board of education, it shall be a public school.
+However nothing contained herein shall restrict a for-profit entity from constructing a renaissance school project, or a renaissance school project from being located on land owned by a for-profit entity.
+Further, the renaissance school project shall be authorized to retain any business entity, however formed, whose primary purpose is the staffing, operation, and management of elementary schools, middle schools, instructional services.

-- entity, however formed, whose primary purpose is the staffing, operation, and management of elementary schools, middle schools, or high schools in the United States, except as it relates to instructional services. - The costs of a renaissance school project including, but not limited to, the costs of land acquisition, site remediation, site development, design, construction, and any other costs required to place into service the school facility or facilities constituting the renaissance school project shall be at the sole expense of the nonprofit entity, except that a renaissance school project physically located in an SDA district may receive funds for the State share of a school facilities project pursuant to the provisions of section 5 of P.L., c.
+b.
+The costs of a renaissance school project including, but not limited to, the costs of land acquisition, site remediation, site development, design, construction, and any other costs required to place into service the school facility or facilities constituting the renaissance school project shall be at the sole expense of the nonprofit entity, except that a renaissance school project physically located in an SDA district may receive funds for the State share of a school facilities project pursuant to the provisions of section 5 of P.L., c.
 (C.) (pending before the Legislature as this bill).
 The nonprofit entity may use State funds to pay for a lease, debt service, or mortgage for any facility constructed or otherwise acquired.